-7. Develop a Transportation Plan for the Celebration Meetings That Includes Invited Guests
+7. Develop a Transportation Plan for the Celebration Meetings that Includes Invited Guests

-Friends or a church invite 80 percent of those who come forward and make a decision for Christ at the Celebration meetings.
-Of those, 75 percent actually rode to the Celebration meeting with the friend or church.
+Friends or a church invite 80% of those who come forward and make a decision for Christ at the Celebration meetings.
+Of those, 75% actually rode to the Celebration meeting with that friend or church.